Ireland’s Digital and Social Media Statistics 2017

 And it’s not just us as consumers – it’s businesses too.
 68% of Irish enterprises use some type of social media compared with an average of 47% in the European Union (CSO, 2017).
 This very social statistic puts us in second place overall.

-So for any businesses in doubt of the value of Linkedin or reluctant to invest in a dynamic e-commerce platform, these digital and social media statistics should provide a gentle push in the right direction.
+So for any businesses in doubt of the value of Linkedin or reluctant to invest in a dynamic e-commerce platform in 2018, these digital and social media statistics should provide a gentle push in the right direction.
 From our experience it doesn’t matter the industry or sector – the customer and consumer are very much online.
 First impressions truly matter and a poor social media or digital presence can make or break a potential relationship.

 SOFIE ROONEY, BRAND STRATEGIST